 The following is a guest post by Val King, CIO of Valverde Regional Medical Center and the CEO of Whitehat Virtual Technologies.

-In addition to relying on Goliath Technologies’ McKesson Performance Monitoring Module, we employ the following 14 actions to proactively manage McKesson Paragon & McKesson Patient Folder.
+In addition to relying on Goliath Technologies’, we employ the following 14 actions to proactively manage McKesson Paragon & McKesson Patient Folder.

-What the actual problems are, what the root cause is, etc. is subject to early-diagnosis syndrome (EDS.)
-EDS is when well-meaning staff take the first signs of some success at resolving a problem and circulate that information before it can be vetted.
-The “shoot first, test and confirm later” philosophy is a good way to lose credibility with executive management and key staff that want to celebrate wins just as bad as you do.
+What the actual problems are, what the root cause is, etc. is subject to early diagnosis syndrome (EDS.)
+EDS occurs when well-meaning staff take the first signs of some success at resolving a problem and circulate that information before it can be vetted.
+The “shoot first, test and confirm later” philosophy is a good way to lose credibility with executive management and key staff who want to celebrate wins just as badly as you do.

 2) If your support infrastructure for McKesson is not broken, this one will not likely mean as much to you.
 If there is no process for the way support is handled at your organization, this might help a bit to get you going.

 Get a single triage point and assemble a team that can tackle the issues from multiple angles simultaneously.
 We divide issues into McKesson Financial, McKesson Clinical, and IT.
 We assign specialists to address challenges in their respective category to report problems, offer issue resolution suggestions, and provide updates back to the team.

 3) Get a rock solid test environment for McKesson, Citrix and the supporting infrastructure.
 Keeping this environment up to date will allow clinical staff a place to train, practice, get up to speed, allow changes to be tested, and allow for new versions and upgrades to be vetted before being sprung on the live environment.